Campbell's law

-Campbell's law is an adage developed by Donald T. Campbell, a psychologist and social scientist who often wrote about research methodology, which states:
+Campbell's law is an adage developed by American psychologist and social scientist Donald T. Campbell, who often wrote about research methodology.
+The adage states:

 The more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures and the more apt it will be to distort and corrupt the social processes it is intended to monitor.

 Applications

 Campbell's law is related to the cobra effect, which is the sometimes unintended negative effect of public policy and other government interventions in economics, commerce, and healthcare.

 Education

 In 1976, Campbell wrote: "Achievement tests may well be valuable indicators of general school achievement under conditions of normal teaching aimed at general competence.
 But when test scores become the goal of the teaching process, they both lose their value as indicators of educational status and distort the educational process in undesirable ways.
 (Similar biases of course surround the use of objective tests in courses or as entrance examinations.)"

 The social science principle of Campbell's law is used to point out the negative consequences of high-stakes testing in U.S. classrooms.
 This may take the form of teaching to the test or outright cheating.
-"The High-Stakes Education Rule" is identified and analyzed in the book "Measuring Up: What Educational Testing Really Tells Us".
+"The High-Stakes Education Rule" is identified and analyzed in the book Measuring Up: What Educational Testing Really Tells Us.

 Campbell's law has been used in criticism of Race to the Top, an Obama administration program, and the No Child Left Behind Act, enacted during the George W. Bush Administration.